vr10phoenix/Rolesync/README.md

 | --rebuild     | flag | False   | Force rebuild of the index, even if it already exists.        |

 ## Running the Pipeline
+Make sure you are in the Root Directory

 Install the dependencies :
 ```
 # install dependencies